mscandlen3/CS4650/README.md

-# CS4650 Final Project
-## NLP Analysis of Language Learning Motivations
+# NLP Analysis of Language Learning Motivations
-## Madelyn Scandlen and Shivali Pandya
+### Madelyn Scandlen and Shivali Pandya

+## Running the Code
+You can run this Notebook from Google Colab from your Google account.